❌ TOXIC — Do Not Feed — Garlic

 ✅ Reality: Toxicity is determined by biochemistry, not familiarity.
 The thiosulfates in onion/garlic damage red blood cells equally regardless of breed or prior exposure.
 Garlic contains compounds that dogs cannot metabolise safely — this is a physiological fact, not a cultural one.
 This is one of the most dangerous myths in Indian dog care.

-"When Indian pet parents ask me about garlic, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With garlic, the factors that matter most are preparation and quantity — not just the safety rating.
 The label points the way, but portion and frequency are what truly decide the outcome.
 Start from the katori measures above, then adjust to how your particular dog actually handles it."

 Sources & References